-If you already know how to program in another computer language (such as BASIC, FORTRAN, Pascal, or assembly language), you will be able to learn WPL very rapidly.
-In fact, you may not need to read all of this manual.
-To determine whether you need to read the manual, turn to the appendixes.
-There you will find the rules for writing WPL statements and the rules for using each WPL command.
-The appendixes may provide all you need to know in order to begin using WPL.
-On the other hand, if you'd like more detailed information, read or skim the manual to see how WPL differs from the computer language you already know.
+If you want to write your own WPL programs and you already know how to program in another computer language (such as BASIC, FORTRAN, Pascal, or assembly language) Read the appendixes.
+They contain the rules for writing WPL statements and the rules for using each WPL command.
+They may provide all you need to know to begin using WPL.
+If you'd like more detailed information, read or skim the manual to see how WPL differs from the computer language you already know.

-If you are new to computer programming, you will discover that WPL is a very easy language to learn.
+If you want to write your own WPL programs and you are new to computer programming

 Begin with Chapter 1 and read through the whole manual.
 Right away you will learn programming terminology and many fundamental programming concepts.
-You will be able to automate simple word processing functions by the time you finish Chapter 2.
 As you read further in the manual, you will become familiar with more WPL commands until you have mastered the entire language.